 Web Marketing: Best Practice

-In this context, small business people are exploring what Google Adwords and SEO operators have to offer.
+In this context, small business people are exploring what Google Adwords, Facebook ads and SEO companies have to offer.

 So we are no longer on a level playing field, and to mix metaphors, what is the game now?

-Adwords however do not come cheaply.
-Allow up to $275-$300 per month.
+Adwords, however, do not come cheaply.
+Allow up to $500-$1000 per month.
 The final cost is determined by the amount of competition for the keyword phrase(s) you are chasing.
 You have to bid for these in an auction environment.
 The good news is you can cap your monthly budget.
-Once your spend is exhausted, you ad is removed from rotation.
+Once your spend is exhausted, your ad is removed from rotation.

 - Newsletter.
 Like Google Adwords, there are newsletter subscription boxes on every second web site.
-The ones that work offer a real incentive to hand over your email address, say a pdf of an ebook, or exclusive information only available via newsletter.
+The ones that work offer a real incentive to hand over your email address, say a PDF download of an ebook, or exclusive information only available via the newsletter.
 Only do this if you have something NEW you want to tell or offer people weekly or monthly.
-Just telling who you are and what you do wont lead to many more sales.
+Just telling who you are and what you do won’t lead to many more sales.

-Having said all the above, I must stress, there is no substitute for compelling content, and content that is update and refreshed.
+Having said all the above, it must be stressed, there is no substitute for compelling content and content that is updated and refreshed.
 Content is king.
 What is the point of link popularity, if when people arrive at your site it isn’t saying much and offers little value to the visitor.
-Ditto a Goolge ads.
+Ditto Google ads.